pVerify/WordpressPlugin/README.md

 To use pVerify Estimator Widget we need to use this shortcode [pverify-widget]

 = How to use eligibility-widget?
-To use pVerify Estimator Widget we need to use this shortcode [eligibility-widget]
+To use pVerify Eligibility Widget we need to use this shortcode [eligibility-widget]

 == Screenshots ==